DanielJohnBenton/TownsAndVillages/README.md

 The data from Mike Simpson's site was filtered for 6-digit Ordnance Survey codes which were mostly towns and villages but did have some noise.
 The data included Britain and the Isle of Man.
 It was missing some villages I looked for such as Carsethorn and Colvend.

 The GeoNames UK data includes Britain and Northern Island.
 It also appears to have some data from other time zones (territories?) so I filtered any timezone not Europe/London.
 Isle of Man data was combined in from a separate GeoNames data file.
-The GeoNames data appears to have less ommissions and less noise.
+The GeoNames data appears to have less omissions and less noise.
 However, I have noticed some flaws.
 I have filtered this data by feature class "P" - populated places mostly cities, towns and villages, but with some noise remaining.

 Between the two data sources the maps are more or less similar, with as a general rule less positions appearing for the GeoNames data, but in the same areas and clusters.